Individualized Treatment Allocation in Sequential Network Games: Introduction

-This paper is also relevant to the literature on Markov random fields (MRF) and variational approximation.
 MRF offer a way to represent the joint distribution of random variables as a collection of conditional distributions.
-MRF has been used in a wide variety of fields, including in statistical physics (e.g., Ising model; \citealp{ising1925contribution}), and in image processing \citep{wang2013markov}.
-We model an individual's choice of outcomes as the maximization of a latent payoff function that depends upon a treatment allocation and their neighbors' choices, and derive an MRF representation of the joint distribution of outcomes.
-We use variational approximation as a computationally tractable approximation of the stationary outcome distribution.
-See \citet{wainwright2008graphical} for a comprehensive survey on variational approximation and MRF. \citet{chatterjee2016nonlinear} provides an approximation error bound to variational approximation applied to MRF of binary outcomes. \citet{10.1162/rest_a_01023} apply this method to estimate parameters in a network formation model.
-However, none of the aforementioned papers have considered how changing parameter values affects the mean value or the distribution of MRF.
-This literature has not, to the best of our knowledge, studied how to obtain an optimal intervention in terms of a criterion function defined on the joint distribution of outcomes characterized through a MRF.
+We model an individual's choice of outcomes as the maximization of a latent payoff function that depends upon a treatment allocation and their neighbors' choices, and derive an MRF representation of the joint distribution of outcomes. \citet{wainwright2008graphical} covers key results on variational approximation and MRF, and \citet{chatterjee2016nonlinear} provides an approximation error bound to variational approximation applied to MRF for binary outcomes.
+To the best of our knowledge, this literature has not studied how to obtain an optimal intervention in terms of a criterion function defined on the joint distribution of outcomes characterized as a MRF.

-We build a connection to the literature on providing a theoretical performance guarantee to using a greedy algorithm. \citet{nemhauser1978analysis} provides a performance guarantee for a general greedy algorithm solving submodular maximization problems with a cardinality constraint.
-Many optimization problems, however, are not submodular \citep{krause2008near} and greedy algorithms usually still exhibit good empirical performance \citep{das2011submodular}.
-Given this, there is considerable interest in solving non-submodular optimization problems using greedy algorithms amongst researchers.
-See \citet{das2011submodular}, \citet{bian2017guarantees}, \citet{el2020optimal}, and \citet{jagalur2021batch}.
-We use the result from \citet{bian2017guarantees} to produce a performance guarantee for our treatment allocation problem by clarifying sufficient conditions for obtaining non-trivial bounds on the submodularity ratio and the curvature of our objective function.
-We are unaware of these recent advances in the literature on discrete optimization of non-submodular functions being applied elsewhere to the problem of optimal targeting in the presence of network spillovers.